jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 :::

 :::{important} Outcomes
-After completing this module, you will have created a new extension from the [official template](https://github.com/jupyterlab/extension-template) and implemented a new widget for displaying a random image and caption from a curated set.
+After completing this module, we will have created a new extension from the [official template](https://github.com/jupyterlab/extension-template) and implemented a new widget for displaying a random image and caption from a curated set.
 The widget will be launchable from the {term}`command palette <command palette>` and the